x10-lang/apgas/apgas.glb/README.md

 ## To Do
 By priority

+- [x] Allow return values from the computation, folding operations 2018/4/4
 - [ ] Implement a Lifeline strategy component (choice made possible at creation of the factory)
-- [ ] Create a balance mechanism to account for tasks of different nature such that the places can perform their steals regularly
-- [/] Allow return values from the computation / folding operations

 ## To keep in mind

 - [ ] Adapt the GLB to replicate the stream API of java.util.stream package.
-- [ ] Review the TaskQueue management, perhaps avoid massive arrays copies ?
+- [ ] Review the apgas.util.Queue management, perhaps avoid massive array copies.
+Should review the addTask scheme as well.
 - [ ] Multithreading the work at one place ?

 ## Done